Wells, Knox, No. 16 Marshall outmuscle Massachusetts 51-10

 The Thundering Herd held UMass scoreless in the second half.

-“That defensive staff challenged those guys, our players challenged each other at halftime,” Marshall coach Doc Holliday said.
+“That defensive staff challenged those guys, our players challenged each other at halftime,” Holliday said.
 “We wanted to come out in the second half and shut that team out and that’s what they did.
-I’m proud of the way the defense responded there in the second half,.
+I’m proud of the way the defense responded there in the second half.

-Massachusetts (0-2), in its fourth season as a Bowl Subdivision independent, has 22 true or redshirt freshmen on its depth chart.
+Massachusetts (0-2) has 22 true or redshirt freshmen on its depth chart.
 Wells took advantage of a UMass secondary that consisted entirely of freshmen and sophomores and completed 21 of 30 passes for 228 yards.

 “I’ve been around some really good, G5 football,” UMass coach Walt Bell said, referring to the so-called group of five conferences.
 “I’m not sure this isn’t one of the better G5 teams I’ve seen.
 They’re going to have pretty good success.”